HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <!-- tabs:end -->

 #### Step 6.
-Create a Proof by Collapsing Data
+Create a Proof of Existence by Hashing the Data

 <div class="row no-gutters">
     <div class="col-6 pr-3">
-        As our goal is not to share the contract itself just the fact, you have to do something with the result from the previous step.
-That data contains the original content and a proof that you've signed it.
-To be able to share it without revealing its content, use our Crypto library to collapse its content into a single hash.
-We call it a JSON masking, read more about it <a href="/#/glossary?id=json-masking">here</a>.
+        Sharing the signed contract itself is often not a good way of proving its existence.
+A better approach consists of storing the hash of the signed contract, which reveals nothing about the content of the contract.
+If somebody wants to verify that the contract has indeed been sign, they can verify it by comparing the hash stored on the blockchain with the result of hashing the contract.
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">